jbcodeforce/aws-studies/docs/infra/index.md

 Need to enable availability zone to be able to route traffic between target groups in different AZs.

-When you create a load balancer, you must choose whether to make it an internal load balancer or an internet-facing load balancer.
+When We create a load balancer, We must choose whether to make it an internal load balancer or an internet-facing load balancer.
 Internet-facing load balancer have public IP addresses.
 The DNS name of an internet-facing load balancer is publicly resolvable to the public IP addresses of the nodes.
 Internal load balancer have only private IP addresses.
 Internal load balancers can only route requests from clients with access to the VPC of the load balancer.

 ![2](./images/elb-scheme.png)